 This is a unique piece /one off prototype table neon light by Chris Bracey for Soho House in London.
 Made of a large metal colander with an industrial metal base.
 This neon light has recently been rewired.
 This neon light has recently been rewired.
 Bracey was born in London, following a chance meeting in the 80s with the art director of the film Mona Lisa, in Soho – Bracey was putting up a sex shop sign at the time – he had begun to make neon props for movie sets.
 His work can be seen in films as diverse as Batman, Blade Runner and Charlie and the Chocolate Factory.
 The Rainbow Fancy Dress and Sonata Jazz Café signs in Stanley Kubrick’s Eyes Wide Shut are both his.
 The artist Grayson Perry, was a frequent visitor to the Junkyard.
 With its mix of skill, loucheness and Hollywood glamour, Bracey’s work developed a celebrity following including Jude Law, Kate Moss, Elton John and Lady Gaga who have collected pieces of his work.

-Parker has never been allowed down into the basement, which has affectionately been dubbed ´´the man cave´´ by the men who raised him.
-An alluring place of mystery, there´s something about the neon beer signs, bikini girl posters and green felted pool table that has always fascinated Parker.
-Eventually though, that fascination evolves into gay fantasy.
-Now all grown up, Parker sneaks down into the basement with the intent of secretly getting himself off and quelling his strange feelings once and for all.
-Instead, he finds himself in a hardcore gay gangbang with the men of the house. ungekürzt.
-Language: English.
-Narrator: Andy Paigeman.
-Audio sample: http://samples.audible.de/bk/acx0/057259de/bk_rhde_002536_sample.mp3.
+Monica has never been allowed down into the basement, which has affectionately been dubbed ´´the man cave´´ by the men who raised her.
+An alluring place of mystery, there´s something about the neon beer signs, bikini girl posters, and green felted pool table that has always fascinated Monica.
+Eventually, though, that fascination evolves into fantasy.
+Now all grown up, Monica sneaks down into the basement with the intent of secretly getting herself off and quelling her strange feelings once and for all.
+Instead, she finds herself in a hardcore gangbang with the men of the house.
+This very explicit short story is sizzling and will keep your heart racing.
+1. Language: English.
+Narrator: Amber Paige.
+Audio sample: http://samples.audible.de/bk/acx0/044167de/bk_rhde_002536_sample.mp3.
 Digital audiobook in aax.